nirav2002/Commerce-Core-API-Advanced-E-commerce-Management-System/README.md

-# GraphQL Practice Project 🚀
+# Commerce Core API: Advanced E-commerce Management System 🚀

-The **GraphQL Practice Project** is a fully functional backend application showcasing the power of **GraphQL APIs**.
+The **Commerce Core API** is a fully functional backend application showcasing the power of **GraphQL APIs**.
 The project features a robust implementation of **CRUD operations**, **real-time subscriptions**, and **role-based authentication**.
 The system supports multiple entities, enabling users to interact with products, categories, users, orders, reviews, and companies.

 Built using **Node.js**, **Prisma**, and **PostgreSQL**, this project demonstrates best practices in backend development, including advanced testing with **Jest** and efficient database management with **Prisma ORM**.